kavindukalinga/Spark-challenge-2023/README.md

 >Developing a vibrant and productive Raspberry Pi community is one of the major outcomes of the project.
 The use of the Raspberry Pi on a personal basis, within the academic coursework, and potentially the challenge framework will allow ENTC undergraduates to participate and contribute individually to that overall objective within the faculty.
 A nominal target of initially gathering around 1000 Pi enthusiasts around the island has been set as a target before growing that community wider
 >
->In engaging with the above challenges, undergraduates will gain the following skills that can measurably enhance and differentiate ENTC graduates from the rest qualified from other universities.
+#### In engaging with the above challenges, undergraduates will gain the following skills that can measurably enhance and differentiate ENTC graduates from the rest qualified from other universities.

 <ul>
-  <li>A year-long challenge was undertaken by the second and third-year undergraduates to develop unique solutions to solve real-world problems</li>
-  <li>The delivery of at least three Raspberry JAMs a year to educate the wider community beyond the faculty on the capabilities of the Pi platform/li>
-  <li>Delivery of a teachers training program to promote the use of Raspberry Pis at the school level</li>
-  <li>The delivery 8 online lectures and workshops to promote the modern design process and the principles associated with the United Nations – Sustainable Development Goals (UN-SDG’s) </li>
+  <li>Hands-on Project Management experience and associated tools</li>
+  <li>Additional experience in participating in group projects</li>
+  <li>Construction of well-documented project proposal</li>
+  <li>Defining the scope and feasibility of a project proposal</li>
+  <li>Communicating and delegating tasks within the group to effectively deliver objectives</li>
+  <li>Planning and managing tasks and people associated with delivering a year-long project</li>
 </ul>

 >After the successful conclusion of Spark Challenge 2021/22, the next chapter of the competition, Spark Challenge 2022/23 was launched with the hope of energizing the young innovators preparing them to take up the future industry and to fight the climate change.